 However, it’s not just about the use case where such mixes and integrations are key (e.g. pro-active maintenance, semi-autonomous and autonomous decisions or typical use cases in the areas where blockchain and IoT meet).

-In the press release announcing the report ABI Research points out that by embracing AI, blockchain and sensor data crowdsourcing a new ‘urban economy’ is enabled “based on sharing, service, and cognitive business models for smart city services like community-based parking, automated surveillance cams, and blockchain-enabled freight tracking”.
+ABI Research points out that by embracing AI, blockchain and sensor data crowdsourcing a new ‘urban economy’ is enabled “based on sharing, service, and cognitive business models for smart city services like community-based parking, automated surveillance cams, and blockchain-enabled freight tracking”.

 As the focus shifted and there are ample other use cases, from environmental applications such as air quality and pollution monitoring, smart healthcare facilities (including outpatient centers), smart buildings and so forth, smart city IoT platforms became the fabric encompassing several technological and data-related aspects such as edge computing and advanced analytics.
 With the addition of AI, blockchain and sensor data crowdsourcing the possibilities are more in line with the de facto integrated and holistic context of smart cities beyond the project stage.